-PRO-DAIRY, Department of Animal Science, Cornell University Click on “Herd Health” (in the left-hand menu) to access articles and links related to herd health. http://www.ansci.cornell.edu/prodairy/.
+Cornell PRO-DAIRY facilitates New York State economic development by increasing the profitability and competitiveness of its dairy industry.
+Click on “Herd Health” (in the left-hand menu) to access articles and links related to herd health. http://www.ansci.cornell.edu/prodairy/.

-Penn State University Cooperative Extension dairy-beef production guide for small-scale and part-time farming operations.
-Information on marketing, puchasing calves, health, nutrition, sample budget, and more.
-Publication is in PDF format. http://pubs.cas.psu.edu/FreePubs/pdfs/ua296.pdf.
+This Penn State University Cooperative Extension dairy-beef production guide is for small-scale and part-time farming operations.
+It contains information on marketing, purchasing calves, health, nutrition, a sample budget, and more. http://pubs.cas.psu.edu/FreePubs/pdfs/ua296.pdf.

 Barley Fodder Feeding for Organic Dairies Webinar

-In this webinar, John and Cornell’s Fay Benson will discuss the benefits and challenges of growing and feeding fodder to dairy animals.
-Other animals (from horses to chickens) also have benefited from the practice and their owners may be able to adopt the principles addressed in this webinar. http://www.extension.org/pages/65651/barley-fodder-feeding-for-organic-dairies-webinar.
+In this webinar, organic dairy farmer John Stoltzfus and Cornell’s Fay Benson discuss the benefits and challenges of growing and feeding fodder to dairy animals.
+Other animals from horses to chickens also have benefited from the practice and their owners may be able to adopt the principles addressed in this webinar. http://www.extension.org/pages/65651/barley-fodder-feeding-for-organic-dairies-webinar.